 What is most remarkable is that activity in terms of reposts increased by 536 percent—up to 4,547 reposts—in a little over three weeks.
 If you didn’t think the campaign was successful yet, let’s take a look at the number of followers: Fendi’s followers increased by 7,301 in just over three weeks, an increase of 255 percent.
 The average number of active followers was up 550 percent to 43 active followers per day.

-Gentlemen Marketing Agency: Weibo Agency
+Gentlemen Marketing Agency: a Sina Weibo Agency

 For more information Click here.